doorset/tb-radio-playlists/README.md

 # Contribution Instructions:
 The Github Desktop App is useful for this.
 Make a pull request with the files you want to add/modify, and I will get to it ASAP.

-If you need additional help, wizerd can assist you on the JCIT Discord server.
+If you need additional help or you have questions, wizerd can assist you on the JCIT Discord server.